ixshel/okta-widget-angular5/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
 You can try it in: `https://pages.codehub.esri.com/IST-NPM/ng5-okta-widget/` the user is: `test@esri.com` and the password is `Password12`

-In development need to change:
+In development needs tobe changed:
 `baseUrl` to esri.okta.com
 `clientId` to the Client ID provided from esri okta account `redirectUri` that should be the domain you are going to be using if you want to run it local just change it to `localhost:4200`